How can Washington State resurrect hoops program? Hire the Mike Leach of basketball

 Dick’s three seasons at Pullman were all under .500, but that was deceptive.
 Graham left him little in the way of talent, and yet in his first year Bennett still managed a breakthrough win against UCLA.
 Then he recruited six freshmen and endured their growing pains (but still swept Washington during Brandon Roy’s senior year) before handing over a team to his son that was on the verge of jelling.

 Talk about unique — the Bennetts have a signature brand of basketball that may not excite the senses, but it’s effectiveness cannot be questioned.
-It worked in Green Bay, Stevens Point, Madison and Charlottsville, and it worked in Pullman, too.
+It worked in Green Bay, Stevens Point, Madison and Charlottesville, and it worked in Pullman.

 So that’s all Chun needs to do: Find one of those.
 Unearth a coach who is the hoops equivalent of Leach, just quirky enough, and brilliant enough, to do the impossible.